Silhouette of a man jumping over a rock on a hillside

 Finally, here are some practical questions you can raise in the boardroom to ensure your organisation is appropriately engaging with climate policy development:

-• Which climate policies are relevant for our business?
+• Which climate and nature policies are relevant for our business?

-• What climate policy engagement has taken place or is planned by the organisation?
+• What climate and nature policy engagement has taken place or is planned by the organisation?

 • Is our policy position consistent with a climate transition strategy that is aligned with net-zero by 2050, as per the analysis and guidance of the IPCC?

-• Where are decisions on climate policy engagement taken, and has the organisation assigned responsibility at board level for oversight of climate policy engagement policies and practices?
+• Has the organisation assigned responsibility at board level for oversight of climate and nature policy engagement policies and practices?

 • Do we disclose our industry association affiliations?
-Are these associations related to any negative climate lobbying?
+Are these associations related to any negative climate or nature lobbying?

 Mark section as complete